-On one particular March day in New Hampshire, we were preparing for a new course, and I was assisting the instructor.
-Outside there was not much snow left, and what was left had solidified.
-Before the workshop, the instructor handed out tasks for the assistants.
+On one particular March day in New Hampshire, we were preparing for a new course and I was assisting the instructor.
+There was not much snow left outside, and what was left had solidified.
+Before the workshop, the instructor handed out tasks.
 She asked me to make a snowman to greet the attendees.
-Her husband (also trained as a teacher) blurted out in passing, “that’s not going to happen”.
+Her husband (also trained as a teacher) blurted out, “that’s not going to happen.”
 I grabbed a shovel and went outside.

 I poked around the pile with the shovel—it was rock hard.
 I was frustrated, confused and a little resentful; I wanted to give up.
 I mentally collected allies (the husband) in defense of the impossibility of the task.
 I got angry (try mushing together a ball of snow from hard pack without cussing).

 But here I was, an assistant at a workshop on possibility, and on eliminating obstacles to goal achievement, and that the first and largest obstacle is always the mental obstacle of “it can’t be done”; so I was not about to go back inside until I had built a snowman.

 Standing there, incredulous, angry, frustrated, resentful, but unwilling to accept “impossible”, I stood there and got quiet.
 I poked around.
 Then I had an idea: instead of rolling snowballs to make a snowman, what if I carved the body and head out of this solid pile of pack?
 Just like how Michelangelo removes marble to reveal the masterpiece underneath, so too I could remove hardpack to reveal a snowman.
 I was able to scrape away enough to come up with 3 snowman balls and create a terrific March snowman, surely the only one in town!